HeroesToolChest/heroes-data/README.md

 The optional `duplicate` property indicates that this version of data is a duplicate of another version, which is specified in the `data` and `gamestrings` property.
 As such, there are no data and gamestrings folders.

 **NOTE: This optional property will not appear just because the data is a duplicate of another version, but because that duplicate version data was not obtainable or I just did not extract it.**

+## Releases
+Releases will have have up to three zip files.
+A `_all`, `_last`, and sometimes a `_new`.

+The `_all` will contain all the versions.
+The `_last` will only contain the last version.
+The `_new` will contain only the new or modified file(s) from the last release.

+Releases will be published when a new patch is released or when there are updates or fixes applied to existing data or gamestrings.
+When the latter happens, the published tag will end with an underscore number (_x).

 ## Heroes Data Parser Extraction
 The following command was used (same for [Heroes Images](https://github.com/HeroesToolChest/heroes-images)):